lukearmstrong/lukearmstrong.co.uk/README.md

 brew install rbenv
 ```

-Once you have configured rbenv for your shell and installed the latest version of Ruby.
+Once you have followed the instructions and configured rbenv for your shell, you can now install the latest version of Ruby.

 ```
 rbenv install 2.7.1
 rbenv global 2.7.1
 ```

-You now need to install bundler, this is the recommended way to handle Ruby Gems (dependencies) for a project.
+You now need to install [bundler](https://bundler.io/), this is the recommended way to handle [Ruby Gems](https://rubygems.org/) (dependencies) for a project.

 ```
 gem install bundler